kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 ```

-The doubling of statements induced by the bindings seems worse than is actually the case.
+The doubling of statements induced by the three bindings seems worse than is actually the case.
 This is because all the introduced bindings, just like the one for `Draw`, are completely generic.
 Thus they could be isolated from the user's code by separating them into an extra Lisp file.
-Taking this generic property of the bindings further, one could imagine that such an extra source file is written before any specific task (like plotting a line) is undertaken, written either by the user, another engineer or even, as elaborated below, by an automated process.
+Taking this generic property of the bindings further, one could imagine that such an extra source file is written before any specific task (like plotting a graph) is undertaken, written either by the user, another engineer or even, as elaborated below, by an automated process.

 ## From statements to top level expressions